AlexChesters/react-boilerplate/README.md

 1. `git clone git@github.com:AlexChesters/react-redux-bootstrap-boilerplate.git my-new-app`
 1. `cd my-new-app`
-1. `./scripts/clean`
+1. `./scripts/clean my-new-app`

 After this you will be ready to go!
-Don't forget to update your `package.json` to remove references to this repo.